Undergraduate Courses, Fall 2026

 Jewish-American Cinema

-Dragan Kujundzic
+Dragan Kujundzić

 The course screens and discusses films related to Jewish emigration to the US, the first sound film, the Holocaust, Israeli Cinema, Jewish-American women in film, Jewish humor and comedy.
 Charlie Chaplin’s The Great Dictator and Inglorious Basterds by Quentin Tarantino; Fiddler on the Roof, (and the novel by Sholem Aleichem); the extensive critical analysis of the first sound movie, The Jazz Singer; Schindler’s List by Steven Spielberg and The Pianist by Roman Polanski.
 Jewish humor (Allen, Hannah and Her Sisters and Whatever Works with Larry David), films by Paul Mazursky, Sidney Lumet, David Mamet.
 Billy Wilder (Some Like It Hot) and Mel Brooks (The Producers, Blazing Saddles), the Coen Brothers, (Serious Men).
+Marty Supreme and Bad Shabbos will be screened.
 Particular attention will be given to films by or about Jewish women, (Yentl by and with Barbara Streisand), Vita Activa (Hannah Arendt), Desperately Seeking Susan (Susan Seidelman) Golda Meir (Golda with Helen Mirren) and Svetlana Boym: Exile and Imagination, among others.

 LIT 4930